How to Apply - PhD in Educational Psychology - PCOM (Philadelphia)

 Application Requirements

-The Educational Psychology (PhD) is an innovative, applied professional psychology program designed for school psychologists and other master's prepared practicing professionals seeking additional skills/knowledge and expanded career opportunities.
+The Educational Psychology (PhD), offered at our main campus in Philadelphia, PA, is an innovative, applied professional psychology program designed for school psychologists and other master's prepared practicing professionals seeking additional skills/knowledge and expanded career opportunities.

 Successful candidates are able to grow their field of expertise in a particular specialization and use this experience to achieve a more prominent leadership role within their organization.
 With a heavy research focus, there are no internships associated or licensing exams affiliated with this program.